Matkatamiba/Majesty-Chatbot/README.md

 Feel free to read through the code in any of these files.
 Python and Majesty's custom .GPL (GamePlay Language) are both fairly easy to read and are a fun way to learn coding.

 Go to C:\Users\yourname\Documents\My Games\MajestyHD\Mods
 and make a new folder.
-Call it MajestyChatbot (or whatever you choose) and put all this in there.
+Call it MajestyChatbot (or whatever you'd like) and put all this in there.